Deepen Understanding. Develop Expertise.

 Explore the foundational ideas supporting civil society

-The Shaftesbury Fellowship provides an opportunity for prospective graduate students to develop their understanding and deepen their specialized expertise in a variety of academic studies including theology, philosophy, politics, law, economics, and history.
+The Shaftesbury Fellowship provides an opportunity for prospective graduate students to develop their understanding and deepen their specialized expertise in a variety of academic fields including theology, philosophy, politics, law, economics, and history.

 The Shaftesbury Experience